 Mea culpa.
 I was as ignorant as anyone about this in my early years of teaching yoga.
 Most yoga teacher trainings include little to no information about the history and tradition of Indian yoga.
-If there is any attention paid to the philosophy of yoga it is typically misplaced on Pantanjali’s Yoga Sutras, a compilation of yoga aphorisms that include only 2 or 3 references to asana practice.
-I’m inquisitive by nature and grateful for having discovered Singleton’s book which introduced me to the fascinating and recent history of contemporary hatha yoga.
+If there is any attention paid to the philosophy of yoga, it is typically misplaced on Pantanjali’s Yoga Sutras, a compilation of yoga aphorisms that include only 2 or 3 references to asana practice.
+I’m innately inquisitive and grateful for having discovered Singleton’s book which introduced me to the fascinating and recent history of contemporary hatha yoga.

 … consider the term yoga as it refers to the modern postural practice as a homonym, and not a synonym of the “yoga” associated with the philosophical system of Pantañjali, or the “yoga” that forms an integral component of the Śaiva Tantras, or the “yoga” of the Bhagavad Gītā, and so on.
 In other words, although the word “yoga” as it is used popularly today is identical in spelling and pronunciation in each of these instances, it has quite different meanings and origins.
 It is, in short, a homonym, and it should therefore not be assumed that it refers to the same body of beliefs and practices as those other homonymous terms. —Singleton in Yoga Body

 Another topic I write about is recovery from male childhood sexual abuse.
-(I say, ‘male’ only because I am one so that’s the experience from which I will be speaking.
-I’m not part of any kind of men’s rights movement and I don’t mean to ignore the fact that the majority of sex abuse victims are female.)
+(I say, “male” only because I am one so that’s the experience from which I will be speaking.
+I’m not part of any men’s rights movement and I don’t mean to ignore the fact that the majority of sex abuse victims are female.)
 In the more esoteric yoga teachings, it is said that we practice (meditate) to remember our true nature, which is that we are already self-realized beings.
-The description almost perfectly mirrors the process of recovery from childhood trauma.
+The description mirrors perfectly the process of recovery from childhood trauma.